 The world of technology is fast-paced and has seen its share of trends.
 Cloud computing has got to the point where almost everybody has used a cloud service at least once, and some rely on such services to keep a business running.
-But is cloud computing a promising career?
+But is cloud computing a good career?

 Cloud computing is a good career, as the industry is one of the most exciting areas of technology today.
 The demand for creative and innovative engineers to get the best cloud computing platform means salaries are high, and the future longevity of the sector is very healthy.